Who Is This Credit Card Best For?

 American Express is known for being responsive, not only over the phone and via its online chat function but on social media.
 This card issuer also has its own mobile app that lets you monitor your purchases, pay your bill, and more.
 In addition, Delta SkyMiles has a mobile app that lets you track your miles earned, search for award flights, and manage your Delta reservations all in one place.

 J.D.
-Power’s 2019 Credit Card Satisfaction Study ranked American Express 2nd out of 11 national credit card companies after considering the opinions and feedback of over 28,000 customers nationwide.
+Power’s 2019 Credit Card Satisfaction Study ranked American Express 2nd out of 11 (or “better than most”) national credit card companies after considering the opinions and feedback of over 28,000 customers nationwide.

 This card comes with standard security features including $0 fraud liability, secure password recovery, and automatic time-outs when using your online account.
 You may also be asked to provide your billing zip code or credit card security code to verify your identity when you make a purchase.

 Delta SkyMiles® Blue Card’s Fees

 The fees associated with this card are pretty typical for the industry.
 International travelers should note there’s no foreign transaction fees when you use this credit card for purchases outside the U.S.